 Eggs are an excellent first food.
-Yes, right from about 6 months onwards.
-The current advise for introducing solid foods is to offer iron-rich foods first.
-Then build up a repertoire of other foods, such as vegetables and fruit.
-Eggs are an iron-rich food.
-Eggs are also an excellent source of protein.
-So good is the protein in eggs that they are the standard that’s used to measure the quality of protein found in food.
+Yes, right from about 6 months onwards you can feed your baby eggs.
+The current advice for introducing solids foods is to offer iron-rich foods first.
+Then you can build up a repertoire of other foods like fruits and veggies.

-You may be thinking “Wait, but aren’t eggs a high risk allergy food?”
 Yes, it’s true that eggs are a common food allergen.
 The latest research is suggesting that this is exactly why you should introduce them earlier rather than later.
-There is some evidence that waiting until 12 months or later to introduce higher allergen foods may increase the risk for an allergic reaction.
-Or, stated the other way around, introducing common food allergens soon after 6 months may help prevent food allergy.
-There is no evidence yet that introducing higher allergenic foods before 6 months offers any protection.
-The good news is that this is an active area of research so perhaps in the next few years we’ll know more about how to prevent food allergies.
+There is some evidence that waiting until 12 months or later to introduce higher allergen foods may increase the risk of an allergic reaction.
+Or stated the other way around, introducing common food allergens soon after 6 months may prevent food allergy.
+And there is no evidence that introducing higher allergenic foods before 6 months offers any protection.

 |6-12 months||Serve only eggs with both hard yolks and whites||Hardboiled eggs, eggs in cooked foods (e.g. baking), eggs scrambled well-done, firm omelets, fried eggs over-hard, hard poached eggs.